Kang Ha-neul: 2006–2010: Beginnings

-In 2009, Kang, who was cast as an understudy for musical Thrill Me, had opportunity to perform as role Richard (he) on April 10 and 17.
-He also passed audition the rock musical Spring Awakening.
-From June 30, 2009, to January 10, 2010, Kang played the role of Ernst in the rock musical Spring Awakening alongside Jo Jung-suk and Kang Mu-yeol (double cast as Moritz), as well as Joo Won (as Melchior).
-Despite others falling ill or missing performances, Kang attended every show without fail.
-The cast changed midway through, but he remained dedicated, completing a total of 266 performances.
-It was a challenging yet fulfilling experience for him.
+In 2009, Kang was cast as an understudy for the musical Thrill Me, performing the role of Richard on April 10 and 17.
+That same year, he successfully auditioned for the rock musical Spring Awakening.
+From June 30, 2009, to January 10, 2010, Kang played the role of Ernst in Spring Awakening, appearing in a cast that included Jo Jung-suk and Kang Mu-yeol (double cast as Moritz), as well as Joo Won (as Melchior).
+Despite cast changes and absences among his colleagues, Kang performed in every show, totaling 266 performances, a challenging yet fulfilling experience for him.